Isabella Castillo

-Isabella Castillo Díaz (born 23 December 1994) is an American actress and singer best known for her role as Graciela "Grachi" Alonso, the lead character of the Nickelodeon fantasy television series Grachi, for which has released several songs.
-Castillo has also starred on the telenovelas Tierra de reyes, El Señor de los Cielos and Malverde: El Santo Patrón, as well as the musical film La Usurpadora: The Musical.
+Isabella Castillo Díaz (born 23 December 1994) is a Cuban-American actress and singer.
+She is best known for her role as Grachi, the lead character of the Nickelodeon TV series Grachi, for which has released several soundtrack albums.
+Castillo has also starred on other successful TV series and telenovelas such as Tierra de reyes, Sed de venganza, El Señor de los Cielos, Club 57, The Inmate and Malverde: El Santo Patrón, as well as the musical film La Usurpadora: The Musical.

 Biography and career

 Isabella Castillo was born on 23 December 1994, daughter of singer Delia Díaz de Villegas and percussionist José Castillo.
 Her older sister is Giselle, a pianist and music teacher.
 In 1997, at the age of three, she emigrated to Belize, moving to Miami, Florida, some months later.
 At the age of five, she debuted as a singer in one of her mother's concerts: from that moment, she began to take dancing, singing and acting lessons, studying music at Musical Procenter and winning four times the Grand Prize at the Youth Fair of the Florida International University.
 On 26 March 2005, she won the first prize as Most Promising in the Children Singing Division at the USA World Showcase and on 15 July, she took the stage on the Manuel Artime Theater in Miami in the musical Fantasia en Disney; she also participated in the contest Best New Talent in Los Angeles and in the concert offered by the Israeli Embassy for Cuban people living in the USA.
 In 2007, she gained the Magnet Outstanding Performance recognition at the South Miami Middle Community School and she was invited to honor the neo-elected president of Israel Shimon Peres.
 Again in 2007, persuaded by the producer Óscar Gómez, she started an intensive course of acting with Cuban actress Lili Rentería, preparing for the audition in Madrid for the musical El diario de Ana Frank – Un canto a la vida; moving in Spain with her family, after three rounds of auditions she was given the main role.
 The musical, which opened on 28 February 2008, won her the Gran Via Award as Best Revelation in a Musical.